 From an investors perspective, this is one way to make money via real estate, however, placing a cap on the selling price is the deal breaker.
 Personally, I’d rather build equity over time and keep the property for the long term.
 However, I can see this being a viable solution for home owners who are having trouble moving their home in a buyers market.

-Do you have any experience with rent to own homes in your area?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Do you have any experience with rent to own homes in your area?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).